 - Let children create new paths, choose music, and decide what actions to make.
 “Adam says swing your arms.
 Lola says take baby steps.
 Maybe you can try both at once!”

-- Add props such as baskets, hats, or ribbons.
+- Add props such as baskets, bells, or ribbons.
 Children can dance along a path, moving their props as the music inspires them.
-Children with walkers or wheelchairs can stay in place and use their props.
+Make sure the paths you choose are wide enough for wheelchairs and accessible to students using walkers.

 Note: Some children in the group may come from religious backgrounds in which dance is not allowed.
 Tactfully ask their parents to be specific about what is not permitted.
 For example, can the child play “Follow the Leader” if no music is playing?